 Once a year you are obliged to fill in and file your tax return.
 The deadline for filing the last year income tax return (but also for paying the tax) is at the end of March.
 In the case of processing and filing the tax return through an advisor, the deadline is postponed to July 1st, but in this case, please do not forget to submit the power of attorney granted to the advisor to the Tax Authority by March 1st.

 Every month your employer deducts health insurance (4.5%) and social security contribution (6.5%) from your gross salary.
 Your employer also pays health insurance (9%) and social security contribution (25%) as an extra payment to the Government.
-Gross salary and these levies together make up the so-called super-gross salary (134% of gross salary), from which income tax is calculated.
-Income tax is 15%, calculated from the super-gross salary.
+As from January 1st 2021, so-called super-gross salary was abolished (134% of gross salary), from which income tax was calculated.
+Income tax 15% is now calculated from the gross salary.

-Your employer also reduces your monthly tax by 2070 CZK – this is possible only in one employment contract at the time (if you have few jobs), after signing the “Pink Paper” (=Prohlášení k dani, tax return statement).
+Your employer also reduces your monthly tax by 2320 CZK (increases from 2021) – this is possible only in one employment contract at the time (if you have few jobs), after signing the “Pink Paper” (=Prohlášení k dani, tax return statement).
 After signing the “Pink paper”, the tax relief is automatic and your employer should offer you this option.

 There are a number of various tax reliefs and reductions that can be used (official website only in Czech).
 Usually an accountant is hired to do this job.
 There are quite a number of attachments to be submitted proving that you are entitled to the tax reductions.
 If you are an employee and you do not have any other income, the financial offices of your employer will offer you help – if you let them know in early February that you would like them to file your taxes.
 It pays to ask what reliefs and reductions you can ask for.
 When in doubt, you can contact us.
 More information on the website of Financial administration of the Czech Republic.